mmmpld/di-ngy/README.md

 # di-ngy

-A small discord.js + cli-ngy boilerplate
+A small discord.js + cli-ngy boilerplate used by [lisa-bot](https://github.com/FelixRilling/lisa-bot)